alex-pober/playboy-takehome/README.md

+# USE NODE 16.8.0 WHEN INSTALLING YARN, NEWER VERSIONS DONT WORK WITH THIS STRUCTURE

 # Playboy Front End Engineering Challenge

 Welcome and thank you for taking the time to complete the Playboy take-home challenge for our senior frontend engineer position